themeteorchef/writing-an-api/writing-an-api.md

 ```
 Wow!
 This is a lot.
 Don't worry, we'll step through each piece so it makes sense.
 All we want to point out here is that we're consolidating everything in our API into one place.
 Again, this is just an organizational technique to slim down our code and make it easier to reason about what functionality we have access to.
 As we build out each of the objects and functions inside of our `API` object, you will start to see why this structure is convenient.

-Let's get started by adding our resources.
+Let's get started by defining our resources.

 ### Defining our resources